VladimirJelincic/musicians-react-hooks-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Purpose
+## Demo
-It's purpose is to demonstrate two applications running side by side on the same page, one using old-style React Classes, the other using the new React Hooks concept.
+The purpose of this demo is to show two identical applications running side by side on the same page, one using old-style React Classes, the other using the new React Hooks concept.

 ## Available Scripts